Pullback formulas for arithmetic cycles on orthogonal Shimura varieties: Introduction

 Now suppose $L$ a hermitian line bundle on $X$.
 In \S \ref{s:green} we recall from \cite{GS} a construction that takes a tuple $s=(s_1,\ldots, s_d)$ of global sections of $L^\vee$ and produces a Green current $\mathfrak{g}^\circ (s)$ for the analytic cycle $Z(s)$ defined by $s_1=\cdots = s_d=0$.
 The central problem is to understand the specialization $\sigma_{X_0/X}(\mathfrak{g}^\circ (s) )$.
 For our applications it is enough to assume that $s=(p,q)$ is the concatenation of tuples $p=(p_1,\ldots, p_k)$ and $q=(q_1,\ldots, q_\ell)$, arranged so that the cycle $Z(p)$ meets $X_0$ properly, while $X_0 \subset Z(q)$.

 In essence, our strategy is to show that the star product formula

 of Garcia-Sankaran implies the analogous star product formula

 for specializations, and then compute each specialization on the right individually.
 As $Z(p)$ intersects $X_0$ properly, the specialization $\sigma_{X_0/X}( \mathfrak{g}^\circ(p) ) $ is easy to compute.
-To compute the specialization of $\mathfrak{g}^\circ(q_i)$ one must do more work, but the idea is imitate the construction of the current with $X$ replaced by $\tilde{X}$, and use the resulting current on the deformation to the normal bundle to find an explicit logarithmic expansion for $ \mathfrak{g} ^\circ(q_i)$
+To compute the specialization of $\mathfrak{g}^\circ(q_i)$ one must do more work, but the idea is imitate the construction of the current with $X$ replaced by the deformation to the normal bundle $\tilde{X}$, and use the resulting current on $\tilde{X}$ to find an explicit logarithmic expansion for $ \mathfrak{g} ^\circ(q_i)$

 It is not obvious to the author that Hu's specialization to the normal bundle is compatible with $\star$ products in general; that is to say, deducing \eqref{intro star 2} from \eqref{intro star} seems to require using particular properties of the Green currents $\mathfrak{g}^\circ(s)$. \emph{After} passing to arithmetic Chow groups the compatibility of specialization with star products follows from Theorem \ref{thm:arithmetic specialization}, but on the level of arithmetic cycles (that is, before passing to their rational equivalence classes) things are more complicated.
 When we apply the calculations described above to the case of orthogonal Shimura varieties, the complex manifold $X$ is not the Shimura variety $M(\C)$, but rather the hermitian symmetric domain $\DD$ that uniformizes it.
 As $\DD$ does not have an arithmetic Chow group in any useful sense, our calculations must be carried out before passing to rational equivalence classes of arithmetic cycles.